Awakenings (book)

 The 1976 edition of the book is dedicated to the memory of Sacks's close friend the poet W. H. Auden, and bears an extract from Auden's 1969 poem The Art of Healing:

-Prior to his death in 1973, Auden wrote, "Have read the book and think it a masterpiece".
+Auden himself called Awakenings a masterpiece.
 In 1974 the book won the Hawthornden Prize.

 In popular culture

 The book inspired a play, two films, a ballet and an opera: